NIRVANALAN/SharpTorch/README.md

 # CSharp_NN_framework
 This project allow you to define the structure of your network in a layer by layer manner, and you can choose what activation function to use per layer.
-We implemented forward propogation, backward propogation and cost function.
+We implemented forward propogation, cost function like
+- MSE
+- SoftMax

+to support training, and backward propogation.
+You can apply this framework on your own regression and classification work in a rather simple way.

 ## example ##
 Here we define a model
 ```